 All company-owned restaurant real estate facilities are leased by us, typically under five- to ten-year leases with one or two five-year renewal options, often containing rent escalation provisions, and generally requiring us to pay a proportionate share of real estate taxes, insurance and common area and other operating costs in addition to base or fixed rent.
 All domestic and international franchise restaurants are leased or owned directly by the respective franchisees.
-We believe that our existing headquarters and other leased and owned facilities are adequate to meet our current requirements.

 Due to lower square footage requirements, our restaurants can be located in a variety of locations.
 They tend to be located primarily in shopping centers, as in-line or end-cap locations.
 Our restaurants generally occupy approximately 1,700 square feet of leased retail space.
-As of December 31, 2022, we and our franchisees operated 1,959 restaurants in 44 states and 9 countries.
+As of December 30, 2023, we and our franchisees operated 2,214 restaurants in 45 states and 11 countries and U.S. territories.